How To Translate English To Scottish Gaelic

 ‘Thank You’ in Scottish Gaelic

-Show your manners when buying something in a local Gaelic shop by saying ‘tapadh leibh’!
+Gaelic might not be the easiest language to learn, but you can easily put yourself in good standing with native speakers by showing off your manners.
+When buying something in a local Gaelic shop, thank the owners by saying ‘tapadh leibh’!
 This is quite straightforward to pronounce: tap-a-leev.

 Like mh sounds like v, so does bh.